solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 - PowerShell
 - Jenkins
 ---
 I have been struggling to find a good reference about how to setup a Jenkins environment in Microsoft environment with automatic installation script.
-So I decided to write a blog post about it.
-I also want to write about how to do continuous integration with Episerver DXC but felt that I need to first tell how to setup the Jenkins.
+So, I decided to write a blog post about it.
+I also wanted to write about how to do continuous integration with Episerver DXC but felt that I need to first tell how to setup the Jenkins.
 Our aim is to put up a Jenkins server that can build .NET FrameWork MVC application and front end.
 If you are not a reader type of a person, then [here](https://github.com/solita/powershell-dsc-jenkins) is a GitHub link to example scripts.

 ## About the PowerShell DSC

-You might not be familiar with the PowerShell DSC and it comes from Desired Stage Configuration.
-It has been there now for years still in my experience most .NET developers are unfamiliar with it.
+You might not be familiar with the PowerShell DSC.
+The acronym comes from Desired Stage Configuration.
+It has been there now for years.
+Still, in my experience most .NET developers are unfamiliar with it.
 DSC exists for various reasons:

 * Make scripting less complex
 * Make scripting to look the same for smaller learning curve
 * Make scripting pieces to be more reusable
 * Make installation scripts to be idempotent (repeatable)

-The DSC is all about the setting the state of a machine to be certain.
+The DSC is all about setting the state of a machine to be certain.
 Most used example is to make sure that a service is running or that specific file is found on given location.
-If you dig further on to this world you will find concepts of pull and push servers that would help you to set a farm of machines into certain state.
+If you dig further into this world you will find concepts of pull and push servers that would help you to set a farm of machines into certain state.
 We will not use those but we run the script locally with the help of LCM which is "local configuration manager".
-If you are looking for basics of PowerShell Desired State Configuration then this [blog](https://red-gate.com/simple-talk/sysadmin/powershell/powershell-desired-state-configuration-the-basics/) was a well-written one.
+If you are looking for basics of PowerShell DSC then this [blog](https://red-gate.com/simple-talk/sysadmin/powershell/powershell-desired-state-configuration-the-basics/) was a well-written one.

 ## DSC resources